-- loose=True|False (default True): When using loose=False only valid Semantic Versioning strings are accepted. - include_prerelease=True|False (default False): If set to include_prerelease=True, Conan will include prerelease versions in the search range.
+- loose=True|False (default True): When using loose=False only valid Semantic Versioning strings are accepted. - include\prerelease=True|False (default False): If set to include\prerelease=True, Conan will include prerelease versions in the search range.
 Take into account that prerelease versions have lower precedence than the associated normal one (e.g.: 1.0.0 > 1.0.0-beta).

-''' [>1.1 <2.1, include_prerelease=True] # Would e.g. accept "2.0.0-pre.1" as watch [~1.2.3, loose=False] # Would only accept correct Semantic # Would only accept correct Semantic # E.g. version "1.2.3.4" would not be (continues on next page) '''
+''' [>1.1 <2.1, include_prerelease=True] # Would e.g. accept "2.0.0-pre.1" as whatch [~1.2.3, loose=False] # Would only accept correct Semantic where the semantic would not be whatch for the semantic would not be whatch would not be whatch for the semantic would not be whatch for the semantic would not be whatch would not be whatch for the seman '''